vitalics/blog/src/content/blog/11-ajv-ts.md

 const a = MySchema.parse(new Date()); // returns "2023-09-27T12:25:05.870Z"
 ```

-And Same for `postprocess`.
-The idea is simple. `parse` method returns `Output` generic.
+And the Same for `postprocess`.
+The idea is simple. the `parse` method returns the `Output` generic.
-Input is an "incoming type" and used to define input arguments.
+Input is an "incoming type" and is used to define input arguments.

-Example with an `NumberSchemaBuilder`
+Example with a `NumberSchemaBuilder`

 ```ts
 // builder.ts